Exabyte-io/documentation/docs/trash/models.md

 # Simulation Engine

 A simulation engine is an implementation of a simulation algorithm in software.
-Currently supported engines are.
+Currently supported engines are:

 1. Quantum ESPRESSO
 2. VASP

 # Precision

 Precision characterizes the degree of numerical approximation.
-For the planewave pseudopotential method the input parameters that affect precision are.
+For the planewave pseudopotential method the input parameters that affect precision are:

 1. k-point sampling
 2. Number of points in irreducible Brillouin zone (N<sub>k</sub><sup>IBZ</sup>)